-So far, there is only one large, published study that attempts to compare the prevalence of risk factors among severely ill pandemic influenza cases with the prevalence of the same risk factors in the general population.
-This study was conducted among all confirmed 2009 influenza A(H1N1)v cases requiring ICU admission in Australia and New Zealand.
-It showed that the following risk factors were much more frequent among cases with confirmed severe influenza disease than the general population (See Figure 8):
+So far, there is only one large published study that attempts to compare the prevalence of risk factors among severely ill pandemic influenza cases with the prevalence of the same risk factors in the general population [40].
+This study was conducted among all confirmed 2009 pandemic influenza A(H1N1) cases requiring ICU admission in Australia and New Zealand.
+It showed that the following risk factors were much more common among cases with confirmed severe influenza disease than the general population: